VERSE | THE GIRL WHO NOW SLEEPS

 I got picked first, then I got disowned.

-I’ve been alone these twenty five years
+I’ve been alone these twenty years

 Fading ever more into the background